consultlowtide/realtime_r0_brazil_front/CONTRIBUTING.md

 ### Code style

 We use an automatic code formatter called [Prettier](https://prettier.io/).
-Run `yarn format` after making any changes to the code.
+Please run Prettier after making any changes to the code.

-Linting will catch common issues that may exist in your code.
-You can check the status of your code styling by running `yarn lint`.

 Our code editor of choice is [VS Code](https://code.visualstudio.com/) which has [integrations with Prettier](https://github.com/prettier/prettier-vscode) and our linting tools which make this automatic.
 If you choose to use VS Code, these integrations will be listed as recommended extensions (or search for `@recommended`) in the extensions panel.